 There are several versions of treadmills for the office.
 You can find big treadmill desks, where you will get a treadmill similar to the ones that you can find in your gym combined with a desk-like platform.
 On the other hand, there are smaller versions that only come with the running strip, which you can then carefully plant under your own desk.
 Our personal preference is for these simple running strip-style treadmills, as it allows you to use a standing desk normally without the treadmill.
 Having a fixed treadmill desk is more limiting as it only has the one function, and in the end, adjustability and flexibility are key.

-Walking at a steady pace is one of the best activities for the whole body.
-With under desk treadmills, you will not have to find time before or after work for running.
-Instead, combine your work and exercise, set yourself a specific time or distance, and slowly but surely burn those extra calories and strengthen and tone your muscles at work.
+Walking at a steady pace is one of the best activities for the whole body and a brisk 25-minute daily walk can even increase your lifespan.
+With under desk treadmills, you will not have to find time before or after work to go out for a run or walk.
+Instead, combine work and exercise, set yourself a specific time or distance, and slowly but surely burn those extra calories and strengthen and tone your muscles at work.

 Under desk elliptical

 If you’ve ever been to a gym, you’ll know about ellipticals.
-Ellipticals are an amazing way to get a similar workout to a walk or run while reducing the amount of stress and weight placed on your joints.
-The feeling of an under desk elliptical will be somewhere between a walk and cycle, forcing you to engage your thighs, calves, butt, and core muscles.
+Ellipticals are an amazing way to get a similar workout to a walk or run while reducing the amount of stress and weight placed on your joints, especially your knees.
+This makes the elliptical a good choice if you have conditions like arthritis but still want to exercise at work.
+The feeling of an under-desk elliptical will be somewhere between a walk and cycle, forcing you to engage your thighs, calves, butt, and core muscles.
 It’s important to look very carefully at the elliptical you want to buy, as not all of them can fit under every desk, especially if you are taller.

 Ideally, look for a product that is compact like the Cubii Pro in the picture above.
-The Cubii Pro Elliptical will slide under your desk and you will be able to pedal without bumping your knees on your desk.
+The Cubii Pro or Cubii Jr will slide under your desk and you will be able to pedal without bumping your knees on your desk.